Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

 Interestingly, the traditional push/pop pair is not used anywhere in the body of _ServerDllInitialization()_ with the exception of prologue and epilogue.
 Instead, top of the stack (pointed to by _rsp_, as usual) remains fixed and parameter initialization is done by `move {byte, dword, qword} ptr` instructions with addresses relative to the stack pointer.
 The reason behind it, probably, is the [requirement](https://docs.microsoft.com/en-us/cpp/build/stack-usage) that the stack pointer be 16-bit aligned everywhere, but in prologue and epilogue.
 In which case, according to [Microsoft](https://docs.microsoft.com/en-us/cpp/build/prolog-and-epilog), offsetting _rps_ by a fixed amount to accommodate, both, local variables and arguments for subroutines, “allows more of the fixed allocation area to be addressed with one-byte offsets”.

 Keeping in mind that the arguments are “pushed” from right to left and on x86-64 architectures stack “grows” downwards, towards smaller addresses, one could reconstruct the following initialization sequence: `g_SessionId` is placed at the address `[rsp+20h]` (instruction is at `0x1800018c6`), then 32 bytes of shadow storage is allocated for the next four arguments: a pointer to `L"\\Sessions"` is supposed to reside at `[rsp+18h]` (in reality, it is passes via _r9_ which is done by the _mov_ instruction at `0x1800018b8`), a pointer to `L"%ws\\%ld\\AppContainerNamedObjects"` – at `[rsp+10h]`, `0x100` – at `[rsp+8]`, and, finally, `szBuffer` – at the top of the stack.
-This way the argument layout is the same as it would be if the _cdecl_ calling convention were used; the difference being that the space allocated for the first four arguments contains garbage.
+This way the argument layout is the same as it would have been had the _cdecl_ calling convention been used; the difference being that the space allocated for the first four arguments contains garbage.

 ### Beware of Structure Member Alignment

 One could, with a degree of certainty, make the reasonable assumption that Microsoft use a tool of their own devising, Visual C++ toolchain, to build their operating system.
 Furthermore, presence of a so-called **_Rich header_**, placed in .dll/.exe files by a linker from aforementioned toolchain, is a good indication of this.
-In the script below, the “DanS” signature, allegedly derived from the name of Daniel Spalding who ran the linker team in the past, is extracted from _basesrv.dll_ leaving little to no doubt about our assumption.
+In the script below, the “DanS” signature, allegedly derived from the name of Daniel Spalding who ran the linker team in the past, is extracted from _basesrv.dll_, leaving little to no doubt about correctness of this assumption.

 {% highlight python linenos %}
 Python 3.8.5 (default, Jul 28 2020, 12:59:40)